Len42/Synth/modules/Mixer2/README.md

 I have used linear potentiometers for the level controls.
 Audio-taper pots would be better for mixing audio signals, but this mixer is meant to work with both CVs and audio signals and I find linear pots to be a better compromise.

 LEDs are used to indicate when a mixed audio signal exceeds the nominal maximum level for Eurorack, which is 10 V peak-to-peak (-5 V to +5 V).
-Signals with a greater amplitude than that may cause clipping in some modules (but not this module, because it's meant to also handle control voltages which can have a greater voltage range).
+Signals with a greater amplitude than that may cause clipping in some modules (but not this module, because it's meant to also handle control voltages with a greater voltage range).

 The bi-colour LEDs (one for each output) are off when the signal level is very low or there is no input connected; green when there is a signal up to about 8 V p-p; yellow(ish) to orange(ish) as the signal approaches to 10 V p-p; and red above about 10 V p-p.
 Note that these voltage levels are approximate and the LEDs give only a rough indication of whether the audio signal level is in the appropriate range.
 For CV signals, the LEDs are less useful - they light up only when the mixed CV is a positive voltage.